SimoneTestino/SimoneTestino/content/ColivingLiguria/Houses/Ville Chiappella/Properties/Casa del Noce.md

 - **Structural Condition:** The main structure is solid and in good condition, built with a characteristic mix of stone and brick.
 The roof is functional, with main wooden beams in good shape.
 The street-side facade has minor, non-structural cracks and features an aesthetically pleasing stone portion.
 The garden-side facade is almost entirely stone with high visual potential.

 ### Rustic Outbuilding (Particella 521)
-A large, independent rustic building located within the garden, offering significant potential for future development (e.g., "Progetto Luna").
+A large, independent rustic building located within the garden, offering significant potential for future development.
+See [[Upgrade of Cascina del Noce]].

 - **Location:** [Google Maps](https://maps.app.goo.gl/CFXPfVBmjRiG7Fx46) | Coordinates: 44.402817, 8.253551
 - **Land Registry:** Foglio 29, Particella 521